RobinBoers/geheimesite.nl/src/iconic.md

 - **Loglangs** are logical languages, aimed at rational reasoning and reduction of ambiguity.
 The most prominent example is Lojban, a language in which it is impossible to create ambiguity.
 - **Jokelangs** are languages made up for comedic effect.
 An example would be Oou, which is a language made up solely of punctuation symbols (Kisa, 2003).

 **Posteriori** languages are based on an existing language while in contrast, **priori** languages are completely made from scratch.
-Priori languages are seen as harder to create, because it is difficult to make something completely novel without accidentally including influences of existing languages (Emrys et al., 2009).
+Priori languages are seen as harder to create, because it is difficult to make something completely novel without accidentally including influences of existing languages (Emyrs et al., 2009).

 A **naming language**, where you only need phonology and morphology, is relatively easy to create in comparison to a more extensive language, allowing actual phrases and sentences.
 In a more extensive language, you need to take syntax into account, as well as a more comprehensive morphology.
-When you decide to create a fully speakable language, pragmatics and stylistics require more attention and you will need a larger vocabulary (Emrys et al., 2009).
+When you decide to create a fully speakable language, pragmatics and stylistics require more attention and you will need a larger vocabulary (Emyrs et al., 2009).

 When creating a language, most conlangers decide on some kind of 'hook', to make their language unique.
 For example, Logban does not allow ambiguity and Kēlen does not make use of verbs.
-Ithkuil also has an interesting hook, as it attempts to pack as much information as possible in the smallest space (Emrys et al., 2009).
+Ithkuil also has an interesting hook, as it attempts to pack as much information as possible in the smallest space (Emyrs et al., 2009).

 For our research, we studied the following conlangs in order to possibly learn from their decisions and design processes.
 We will briefly introduce each language and summarise their features below.